syspack/paks/docs/README.md

 #### Install

+Paks allows for easy install of different formats of packages.

+#### Spack

 Since paks is a wrapper to spack, you can install any list of packages that you would install with spack, just using paks install (which is installable via pip so it can be on your path more easily or in a Python environment).